 Doctoral

-RQ: What kind of implications nonhuman biomimetics for computational processes bring regarding the design intention and sociopolitical systems?
+RQ: What kind of sociopolitical implications nonhuman biomimetics for computational processes bring from its design?

 -1.
-What kind of biomimicry can be applied to non-human robots (Form and behavior) and what does the animal form in machines tell about human perception in the context of agency and social structure?
+What kind of biomimicry can be applied to non-human robots in both form and behavior, and what does such practice tell about human perception in the context of agency and social structure?

 -2.
-Do non-human robots employ biomimicry as a political strategy and what are the existing cases and its historical context?
+Do non-human robots employ biomimicry as a political strategy and if so, what are the existing cases and its historical context?

 Research Interests & Keywords